SirPryderi/AppliedComputingRevisionNotes/README.md

 ## Unicode
 Unicode is a character encoding standard, dated to 1987, that aims to encode all the languages scripts in the world.
 Now that they are pretty much done with that, even the historical ones, they just keep on adding new useless emojis. 🛴
 The Unicode itself does not specify how many bytes it needs, although its current range can fit in `4 bytes`, and it's left to the implementation specifications.
-In all Unicode implementations, the first `128` characters are the [ASCII](#ascii) characters for retrocompatiblity reasons.
+In all Unicode implementations, the first `128` characters are the [ASCII](#ascii) characters for retro-compatibility reasons.

 The most common Unicode encoding is `UTF-8`, that uses just `1 byte` (`8 bits`, hence UTF-**8**) for characters in the range of ASCII, and is so widespread because it has the same size of a plain ol' ASCII character.
 It can expand up to `4 bytes` in succession, to handle Asian characters and emojis.
 Keep that in mind next time you'll use an emoji. `UTF-8` is the standard encoding for the _World Wide Web_, and is used for HTML/XML, emails, communication protocols and so on.